Meet our Lead Research and Development Chef, Mariana!

 kitchen staff to make sure the food was prepared quickly and was delicious.

 When the executive chef was away, I was in charge of leading the team.
 Although being a sous chef was a demanding job that required mental and physical strength (and being on your feet for 12-16 hours a day), it was also gratifying.
 I had the opportunity to create new dishes and express my style

 through the food we were cooking.
 I was also able to hone my cooking techniques and learn how to manage a team.

 How do you get inspiration for new meals?

 My main inspiration is my ethnic background.
 I am Colombian and have always been drawn to bold, bright, rounded flavors.
-Latin America has a wide variety of complex flavors, textures and colors.
+Latin America has a wide variety of complex flavors, textures, and colors.
 I try to feed off the energy Latin American food has to offer and channel that into my own meals.
 A big priority for Revolution Foods has been creating meals that are culturally relevant across different communities, so I make sure to incorporate different ingredients from multiple cultures.

 What’s your favorite meal that you developed?

 My favorite meal that I’ve developed is the Mac & Cheese with Spicy Soyrizo.
 The idea behind this meal was to incorporate a plant-based protein paired with a student favorite.
 This meal is composed of whole-grain, elbow macaroni pasta topped in a creamy cheddar and parmesan cheese sauce, topped with plant-based spiced soy-chorizo crumbles.
 I’m very excited to be able to work with plant-based ingredients since it is becoming a big trend across the food industry and I’m looking forward to expanding the plant-based product line of Revolution Foods meals.
 Can’t wait for everyone to try it!

 What do you love to cook at home?